unixorn/awesome-zsh-plugins/README.md

 - [pretty-time (sindresorhus)](https://github.com/sindresorhus/pretty-time-zsh) - Convert seconds to a human readable string: 165392 → 1d 21h 56m 32s.
 - [pretty-time (zpm-zsh)](https://github.com/zpm-zsh/pretty-time) - Converts raw seconds into human-readable strings.
 - [prettyping](https://github.com/unixorn/prettyping) - Adds a wrapper around the standard ping tool with the objective of making the output prettier, more colorful, more compact, and easier to read.
+- [prezto-last-working-dir](https://github.com/JoniVanderheijden/prezto-last-working-dir) - Keeps track of the last used working directory and automatically jumps into it for new shells, unless the starting directory is not `$HOME`.
+Includes a `lwd` alias.
 - [print-alias](https://github.com/brymck/print-alias) - Prints commands with aliases expanded whenever you use an alias at the command line.
 - [printc](https://github.com/philFernandez/printc) - Allows you to print in any color in the RGB space via a simple `printc` call.
 - [profile-secrets](https://github.com/gmatheu/shell-plugins) - Securely keep sensitive variables (api tokens, passwords, etc) as part of your terminal init files.
 Uses gpg to encrypt/decrypt the file with your secrets.